deepinv/deepinv/paper/paper.md

 Training can be performed using the `Trainer` class, which is a high-level interface for training reconstruction networks. `Trainer` handles data ingestion, the training loop, logging, and checkpointing.

 ## Losses
-The library also provides the `loss` module with losses for training $\operatorname{R}_{\theta}$ which are especially designed for inverse problems, acting as a framework that unifies loss functions that are widely used in various inverse problems across domains.
+The library also provides the `loss` module with losses for training $\operatorname{R}_{\theta}$ which are specially designed for inverse problems, acting as a framework that unifies loss functions that are widely used in various inverse problems across domains.
 Loss functions are defined as

 \begin{equation} \label{eq:loss}
 l = \mathcal{L}\left(\hat{x}, x, y, A_{\xi}, \operatorname{R}_{\theta}\right)